UberGallery/UberGallery/README.md

 -------------------
 Copy `resource/galleryConfig.ini-sample` to `resources/galleryConfig.ini` and modify the settings to your liking.

-Upload `index.php`, `resources/` and `images/` to your web server where you would like the gallery to be displayed.
+Upload `index.php`, `resources/` and `gallery-images/` to your web server where you would like the gallery to be displayed.

-Upload your images to the `gallery-images/` directory.
+Upload images to the `gallery-images/` directory.

 Make the `resources/cache/` directory writable by the web server: